hyung8758/esnet_python/README.md

  All 8 scripts were added.
  - loadfile: It contains example files for running scripts.
  - ANN_model: This script constructs ANN and DBN networks.
- Feedforward neural network and stochastic gradient descent.
+ Feed-forward neural network and stochastic gradient descent.
  - SetValues: This class initiates all the default values including inputs, outputs, weight and biases
  - errortools: Visual plotting and error calculation.